-Recovery from COVID-19 disruption centres on the return to work of furloughed staff and the auditing of the organisations premises to be COVID-19 compliant.
+ESPO made use of Government support through the Coronavirus Job Retention Scheme and some staff were placed on furlough, with all staff having returned to work by early 2021/22.
+For office staff, the physical return to the workplace has been considered and is expected from late 2021.
 A Covid-19 return-to-site induction template has been created (one for offices, one for warehouse due to different roles) and this induction template will be used to reiterate the key COVID-19 workplace rules to returning staff.
 Service plans have also been produced by each head of service at ESPO.
-The organisation's financial recovery is detailed in a 10 year Long-Term Financial Strategy (LTFS) that will be presented for approval this autumn.
+The organisation's financial recovery is detailed in a 10 year Long-Term Financial Strategy (LTFS) that was approved in spring 2021.
+Early trading through 2021/22 has been encouraging giving confidence in the LTFS.